Helloyunho/yarpe/README.md

 #### Jailbroken

+1. Download and extract `save.zip` file to your PC.
-1. Use Apollo Save Tool to export decrypted save data to USB drive by using the "Copy save game to USB" option.
+2. Use Apollo Save Tool to export decrypted save data to USB drive by using the "Copy save game to USB" option.
-2. Go to (/PS4/APOLLO/id_{YOUR_GAME_CUSA_ID}_savedata) and copy `1-1-LT1.save` to that folder, replacing the existing file.
+3. Go to (/PS4/APOLLO/id_{YOUR_GAME_CUSA_ID}_savedata) and copy all the content in `save.zip` to that folder, replacing the existing file.
-3. Use Apollo Save Tool to import the new save data from USB drive with "Copy save game to HDD".
+4. Use Apollo Save Tool to import the new save data from USB drive with "Copy save game to HDD".
-4. Run the game and see if the save data is changed(by looking at the save image).
+5. Run the game and see if the save data is changed(by looking at the save image).

 #### PSN(or fake)-Activated

+1. Download and extract `save.zip` file to your PC.
-1. Make sure you're logged-in to the PSN(or fake)-activated user.
+2. Make sure you're logged-in to the PSN(or fake)-activated user.
-2. Connect your USB drive to the PS4/PS4 Slim/PS4 Pro.
+3. Connect your USB drive to the PS4/PS4 Slim/PS4 Pro.
-3. Use the PS4 settings menu to export the save data to USB. (`Settings -> Application Saved Data Management -> Saved Data in System Storage -> Copy to USB Storage Device -> Select your game and copy`)
+4. Use the PS4 settings menu to export the save data to USB. (`Settings -> Application Saved Data Management -> Saved Data in System Storage -> Copy to USB Storage Device -> Select your game and copy`)
-4. You should have `SAVEDATA00` and `SAVEDATA00.bin` files in `/PS4/SAVEDATA/(hash)/CUSA(your game id)/` on the USB drive.
+5. You should have `SAVEDATA00` and `SAVEDATA00.bin` files in `/PS4/SAVEDATA/(hash)/CUSA(your game id)/` on the USB drive.
 Use either Save Wizard or Discord bot to decrypt the save data.
-5. Go to the decrypted save data folder and copy `1-1-LT1.save` to that folder, replacing the existing file.
+6. Go to the decrypted save data folder and copy all the content in `save.zip` to that folder, replacing the existing file.
-6. Use either Save Wizard or Discord bot to encrypt the modified save data again.
+7. Use either Save Wizard or Discord bot to encrypt the modified save data again.
-7. Put the encrypted `SAVEDATA00` and `SAVEDATA00.bin` files back to `/PS4/SAVEDATA/(hash)/CUSA(your game id)/` on the USB drive.
+8. Put the encrypted `SAVEDATA00` and `SAVEDATA00.bin` files back to `/PS4/SAVEDATA/(hash)/CUSA(your game id)/` on the USB drive.
-8. Connect the USB drive to the PS4/PS4 Slim/PS4 Pro.
+9. Connect the USB drive to the PS4/PS4 Slim/PS4 Pro.
-9. Use the PS4 settings menu to import the modified save data from USB. (`Settings -> Application Saved Data Management -> Saved Data on USB Storage Device -> Copy to System Storage -> Select your game and copy`)
+10. Use the PS4 settings menu to import the modified save data from USB. (`Settings -> Application Saved Data Management -> Saved Data on USB Storage Device -> Copy to System Storage -> Select your game and copy`)
-10. Run the game and see if the save data is changed(by looking at the save image).
+11. Run the game and see if the save data is changed(by looking at the save image).

-### Changing the save data on PS5/PS5 Slim/PS5 Pro
+### Changing the save data on PS5/PS5 Slim/PS5 Pro (Only works with PS4 games)

 - Requirements:
     - PSN-activated PS5/PS5 Slim/PS5 Pro.
 Can be non-recent offline firmware if was activated in the past.